SHIFT: Evenings (rotating weekends)

 As the flagship hospital of the Medical Center and of the Methodist Healthcare system of hospitals, we appreciate the support and recognition we receive from the community having been ranked No. 1 in the Express-News Reader's Choice Awards.
 We also enjoy being the most preferred hospital in San Antonio, as consistently reported by the Consumer Research Corporation.
-Methodist Hospital has been nationally recognized by Leapfrog’s Hospital Safety Grade A, accredited by the Joint Commission in stroke care, and designated as an accredited Chest Pain Center.
+Methodist Hospital is accredited by the Joint Commission in stroke care and is designated as an accredited Chest Pain Center.
 For more information, please visit our website at www.sahealth.com

 and select Methodist Hospital under Locations.

 We offer you a generous benefits package including:

 Employee Discount Program

 In this role you will have the opportunity to support our OR (or CVOR).
 Key features include:

 Largest robotic program nationwide with six da Vinci Xi HD Surgical Robots

 Largest Deep Brain Stimulation (DBS) program in the country in a non-academic setting

 Largest neurosurgery and gynecology programs in South Texas